yodertv/Reminders/doc/README.md

 - Add a print feature.
 - Print a digest from the History page.

-### Currrent  Work (10.1.2016)
+### Currrent  Work (10.6.2016)
+- TodoCtrl and ListCtrl are still not completely merged yet.
+- Have history paging working as a list of lists with UI elements for search and add list.
 - Using apple reminders as a model.
 Have merged TodoCtrl with ListCtrl.
 - Working version of showing and hiding todos in todo controler.
-- Need to make db update when toggling show completed.

 ### Version 0.4.3 (8.23.2016)
 - Properly assign new DBs in GoogleStrategy handler